Only Owners, Admins, Managers, and Analysts are able to view flow analytics. For more information on user roles, click here.

 The Link Activity tab contains analytics for the links tracked in your flow email.
 Klaviyo tracks the total unique people who have clicked, the total number of clicks (not unique), the average click per person, and the total people that did not click.
 Below the analytics is a list of all links that have been included in your flow email if your email has dynamic content that populates unique links for each recipient.
 Otherwise, you will see a list of the top 25 links in each campaign, including the unique and total clicks.
 You can toggle your view here from Table view to Visual view.
 If your flow email is A/B tested, you can toggle between each variation as well.

 The Advanced Reports tab features three main sections:

 - Performance by Email Domain

 The domain of an email address is what comes after the @ sign (i.e. "email@example.com"); if you are noticing general email deliverability issues, this advanced report can help you determine if these issues can be isolated to a specific email domain.

 - Performance by Email Client

-Here, you can gain insight into how your recipients are reading your email -- we report the % of emails viewed on desktop vs. mobile, as well as a detailed breakdown of performance for each desktop and mobile client.
+Here, you can gain insight into how your recipients are reading your email.
+You'll see the percentage of emails viewed on desktop vs. mobile, as well as a detailed breakdown of performance for each desktop and mobile client.
 If your audience is mainly viewing your email on mobile, optimizing your templates for mobile viewing should become a priority.

 - Performance by Country

-This section can help you better understand your contact-base; paying attention to the performance breakdown by country can help you optimize send times and messaging for your primary audience.
+This section can help you better understand your customer base.
+Paying attention to the performance breakdown by country can help you optimize send times and messaging for your primary audience.